millsguo/anit_cms_for_zf3/README.md

 Internationalization
 --------------------
 The default language enabled is the english language.
-Now I have to say that I have developed in french.
+Now I must confess I have developed in french.
 So the native language is french and strings are translated in english.
 In fact, I didn't think I will share this project.
-That explain why you have modules name with french words.
+It explains why you have modules name with french words.
 For the ui of the back-office, if you want to translate to another language, you have to create and edit a new po file with a po editor.
 The method to translate a string is ... translate('string').
-If you want to add a translate method outside views and controllers you need to use the method translate in ExtLib located in the vendor folder.
+If you want to add a translate method outside views and controllers, you need to use the method translate in ExtLib located in the vendor folder.
 You also have to download the js file that contains the translation of tiny mce in your language. http://www.tinymce.com/i18n/